This tutorial can be downloaded link.

 %%bash

-mkdir west.wfreq.save
+mkdir -p west.wfreq.save

 wget -N -q https://west-code.org/doc/training/nv_diamond_63_spinpol/wfreq.json -O west.wfreq.save/wfreq.json